 The beautiful example for that is the aftermath of 9/11.
 I mean, how did the Bush administration react after 9/11?
 We had the invasion of Afghanistan and Iraq, that later became the birthplace of the Islamic State.
 We had Guantánamo, extraordinary rendition and the PATRIOT Act.
 I mean, one must be totally stupid to believe that we punished Osama bin Laden and al-Qaeda, invading Iraq and Afghanistan.
 And even the opposite: The real success on 9/11, this is not the collapse of the twin towers; the real success of 9/11, this is the invasion of Afghanistan and Iraq.
 And this was not made by the terrorists.
 This success is only due to the victim.
 The Americans were victims of the terrorists, but they offered to their aggressors their success.
 And this is something that we shall always keep in mind every time we are hit by a major terrorist attack: What want our aggressor us to do?
 What would you like me to do, and how shall I react to displease him?

-AMY GOODMAN: French journalist, ISIS hostage, Nicolas Hénin.
-We’ll be back with him in 15 seconds.
+AMY GOODMAN: ISIL hostage, French journalist, Nicolas Hénin.
+We’ll be back with him in a minute.